Helen of Troy: Early depictions

 Helen frequently appeared in Athenian comedies of the fifth century BC as a caricature of Pericles's mistress Aspasia.
 In Hellenistic times, she was associated with the moon due to the similarity of her name to the Greek word Σελήνη (Selēnē), meaning "Moon, goddess of the moon".
 One Pythagorean source claimed that Helen had originally come from a colony on the moon, where people were larger, stronger, and "fifteen times" more beautiful than ordinary mortals.
-She is one of the eponymous women the tragedy The Trojan Women produced in 415 BC by the Greek playwright Euripides.
+She is one of the characters in the tragedy The Trojan Women produced in 415 BC by the Greek playwright Euripides, where she faces off against Hecuba, the queen of Troy, who upbraids her and suggests she is completely immoral—while Helen defends herself partly by telling Hecuba that it was her fault for giving birth to Paris in the first place, and not killing him as an infant, as a prophecy had advised.

 Dio Chrysostom absolved Helen of guilt for the Trojan War by making Paris her first, original husband and claiming that the Greeks started the war out of jealousy.
 Virgil, in his Aeneid, makes Aeneas the one to spare Helen's life, rather than Menelaus, and instead portrays the act as a lofty example of self-control.
 Meanwhile, Virgil also makes Helen more vicious by having her betray her own husband Deiphobos and give him over to Menelaus as a peace offering.
 The satirist Lucian of Samosata features Helen in his famous Dialogues of the Dead, in which he portrays her deceased spirit as aged and withered.

 In the early Middle Ages, after the rise of Christianity, Helen was seen as a pagan equivalent to Eve from the Book of Genesis.
 Helen was so beloved by early medieval Christians that she even took on some of the roles of the Virgin Mary.

 During the Renaissance, the French poet Pierre de Ronsard wrote 142 sonnets addressed to a woman named Hélène de Surgères, in which he declared her to be the "true", French Helen, rather than the "lie" of the Greeks.

 Dante's Inferno has Helen tormented in the circle of lust alongside Paris.